-The Board of Directors is currently comprised of ten (10) talented directors with diverse skill sets and professional backgrounds as reflected in their biographies beginning on page 14.
-On February 3, 2020, the Board of Directors, upon recommendation of the Corporate Governance and Nominating Committee, increased the size of the Board from eight to ten members and appointed, Quincy L. Allen and Shashank Samant, effective as of February 6, 2020, to fill the newly created vacancies for terms to expire at the Company's Annual Meeting of Shareholders to be held on May , 2020 (the "Annual Meeting").
+The Board of Directors is currently comprised of ten (10) talented directors with diverse skill sets and professional backgrounds as reflected in their biographies beginning on page 12.
+On February 3, 2020, the Board of Directors, upon recommendation of the Corporate Governance and Nominating Committee, increased the size of the Board from eight to ten members and appointed, Quincy L. Allen and Shashank Samant, effective as of February 6, 2020, to fill the newly created vacancies for terms to expire at the Company's Annual Meeting of Shareholders to be held on May 11, 2020 or any postponement or adjournment thereof (the "Annual Meeting").